-Age: 61 Location: Toronto, Ontario, Canada Director Since: September 2022
+Location: Toronto, Ontario, Canada Director Since: September 2022

 Ms. Lethbridge is a corporate director and former Executive Vice-President, Chief Human Resources and Safety & Ethics Officer of Toronto Hydro Corporation, an electric utility and energy service company, a position that she held from 2013 until her retirement in December 2021.
 Since 1998, she held various progressive senior executive leadership positions with Toronto Hydro encompassing human resources, environment, health and safety, business continuity and pandemic incident command, corporate social responsibility, sustainability (ESG), climate change strategy targets, mergers and restructuring, executive succession, enterprise risk, security & crisis management, regulatory compliance, strategy, technology change and innovation, government relations, and corporate governance.
-From 2002 to 2004 she was Vice President, Organizational Development and Performance & Corporate Ethics Officer: from 2004 to 2007 she was Vice President, Human Resources and Organizational Effectiveness; and from 2008 to 2013 she was Vice President, Organizational Effectiveness and Environment Health and Safety.
 Her over 30 years human resources experience also includes the gas, utility and telecom industry.
-Ms. Lethbridge has served on the board of directors of Kinross Gold Corporation ("Kinross"), a TSX and New York Stock Exchangelisted issuer, since 2015, and currently serves as the chair of the human resource and compensation committee and a member of the corporate governance and nominating committee .
-She previously served on the audit and risk committee of Kinross from 2015-2018 and the corporate responsibility and technical committee from 2018-2019.
+Ms. Lethbridge has served on the board of directors of Kinross Gold Corporation ("Kinross"), a TSX and New York Stock Exchange-listed issuer, since 2015, and currently serves as a member of the human resources and compensation committee and the corporate governance and nominating committee She previously served as chair of the human resources committee of Kinross from 2018-2024, member of the audit & risk committee from 2015-2018, and the corporate responsibility and technical committee from 2018-2019.